a1v0/a1v0.de/articles/servicenow/create-operation-from-scope-rhino.global-refused.md

 The solution is as follows:

-0. Open the table settings, for example by going to **Configure > Table** in the context menu within one of the records of that table.
+0. Open the table's config settings, for example by going to **Configure > Table** in the context menu within one of the records of that table.
 1. Open the Application Access tab.
 2. Make sure that the accessibility settings match what you want to achieve: should it be accessible from all scopes?
 Should there be read/write/update/delete access from those scopes?